rsnemmen/riaf-sed/README.md

 | *delta* | fraction of energy dissipated via turbulence that directly heats electrons |
 | *gamma* | adiabatic index |

+The units of the parameters are described in the input parameter files included in the `examples` folder.

 # Usage